callum-stewart/f21dg-2022-d1/report/00_background_motivation.md

 Unlike previously with the FFT, we now have temporal information, and can see when signals of a given frequency begin and end in the complex signal.

 However there is a significant limitation to building on top of Fourier transforms due to an uncertainty limit called the Gabor limit.
-By making the time resolution smaller (i.e., by dividing the main signal into smaller windows) we become more certain of when frequencies change, but we loose frequency resolution (the ability to see frequency components close together).
+By making the time resolution smaller (i.e., by dividing the main signal into smaller windows) we become more certain of when frequencies change, but we lose frequency resolution (the ability to see frequency components close together).
-By making the time resolutions larger, we loose time resolution (the ability to know precisely when a frequency changes), but we get better frequency resolution.
+By making the time resolutions larger, we lose time resolution (the ability to know precisely when a frequency changes), but we get better frequency resolution.

 ### Hilbert-Huang Transform and Empirical Mode Decomposition